Don’t let Prime Day sneak up on you! With one of the largest shopping holidays of the year approaching, find how to prepare for Prime Day.

 Consider your personal buying habits.
 Customers are drawn to main product images that pop off the page and sales-inducing copy that stands out.

 “Product detail page is another really good opportunity to show how important your product is and how it differentiates from the rest,” Sigman said about product listings.

 A crucial part of the formula to elevate your rank is increasing sales velocity.
-For this, your product detail page must have captivating product images to make a positive first impression and SEO-friendly, sales-inducing copy.
+Above all, your product detail page must have captivating product images to make a positive first impression and SEO-friendly, sales-inducing copy.

-For this step, Viral Launch actually offers a few helpful tools to help your listing stand out.
+Viral Launch offers a few helpful tools to help your listing stand out for this step.

 Keyword Research provides valuable data in the form of an exhaustive keyword list and search volume estimates to inform you of your most potent traffic drivers.